AnnChou/bootcamp/Program_Overview/Bootcamp_Schedule.md

 3. Cover progressive enhancement and practice implementing it.
 4. Work with development tools to debug JavaScript.

+For a more detailed view, feel free to take a look at the [Instructor's Outline for weekend 4](../Instructional_Materials/Weekend_04/Weekend_04_Outline.md).

 ## Weekend 5
 Goals for the weekend: